mhsrabiul/Concrete-Strength-Prediction/README.md

 ## Contribution
 This prediction model was my undergraduate thesis project.
 I'm grateful to my supervisor- *Asst.
 Professor Mehedi Hasan*, Department of Building Engineering & Construction Management, Rajshahi University of Engineering & Technology- RUET.

-I also acknowledge that this project were compled with the assistance and cordial support of- *Ehasnul Bashar Pranto*, Undergrad Student, Department of Statistics, University of Rajshahi.
+I also acknowledge that this project were completed with the assistance and cordial support of- *Ehasnul Bashar Pranto*, Undergrad Student, Department of Statistics, University of Rajshahi.